 International students are eligible for funding once the UIUC campus oral English proficiency standards are (almost) met.
 English Proficiency SPEAK test scores have to be received by January 15, 2018, even when the applicant is exempt for admission purposes.

 The types of financial support provided by the School of Art and Design are:

-- Graduate Fellowships: These are competitive awards granted by the University of Illinois Graduate College to degree candidates who have demonstrated especially strong academic achievement and outstanding future potential.
+- Graduate Fellowships: These are competitive awards granted by either the School of Art + Design or the University of Illinois Graduate College to degree candidates who have demonstrated especially strong academic achievement and have outstanding future potential.
 The Graduate Review Committee in the School of Art + Design determines the candidates for review by the University Graduate College Fellowship Committee for all fellowship awards.
 Fellowship stipends range from $10,000 to $25,000 for the academic year and include a full waiver of tuition and a partial waiver of university campus fees.
 A fellowship is a gift and requires no service.
-For more information see http://www.grad.illinois.edu/fellowships.

-- Graduate Appointments: Teaching Assistant, Graduate Assistant (often technical support), and Research Assistant positions are available to students in good standing.
-Currently a nine-month 25% graduate appointment offers a stipend which is currently $8,140.50 (before taxes) for the academic year.
+- Graduate Assistantships: Teaching Assistant, Graduate Assistant (often technical support), and Research Assistant positions are available to students in good standing.
+Currently a nine-month 25% graduate appointment offers a stipend of $8,140.50 (before taxes) for the academic year.
 The appointment requires 10 hours a week of service.
 These graduate appointments include a full waiver of tuition and a partial waiver of university campus fees.
-See for more information http://www.grad.illinois.edu/assistantships.
-International Students may have to pass an English Proficiency Interview (EPI) exam http://cte.illinois.edu/testing/oral_eng/main.html in order to be considered for a teaching appointment.